-The multiple-choice portion will be purposefully designed to avoid testing you on obscure points.
-I design multiple-choice questions to be answerable through application of key concepts and major points of doctrine.
+As for the multiple-choice portion, a general principle I follow in designing questions is try to make them answerable through application of key concepts and major points of doctrine - not memorization of obscure points.

-The essay exam will also be purposefully designed to avoid testing you on obscure points.
+As for the essay exam, it too is built to avoid testing you on obscure points.
 That being said, I cannot guarantee that no obscure point will find its way onto the essay exam.
 Why not?
-There is always the possibility that some clever student will make a brilliant point regarding some tiny point of law, even if I never intentionally meant to include it.
-Such a possibility is a natural consequence of having an open-ended essay response.
-Obviously, I can't hold it against the clever student who sees something I didn't, and in such a situation I will happily award an extra point or two, although not a windfall.
+There is always the possibility that some clever student will make a brilliant point regarding some tiny point of law, even